 Are professional installers available?

 Yes.
-We designed Nest Secure to be easy to install yourself, but you could have a pro do it for you.
+Nest Secure is designed to be easy to install yourself, but you could have a pro do it for you.

 Nest Pros are independent contractors who have access to exclusive training and tools for Nest products, so they can help you evaluate the needs of your home and your family, and get the most out of your installation.